CE Compliant Machines for Predictable Results

 Ideally, the dealer should draw up a risk assessment and document that sufficient risk-reducing measures have been taken.

-I am an operator and would like to automate a machine - do I need a new CE marking?
+I am an operator and would like to automate one of my machines.
+Do I need a new CE marking?

 In most cases, the answer is yes.